DaisyMaggie/StrayBirds/_posts/2015-04-19-Text-Retrieval-and-Search-Engines4.md

 Frequently accessed pages

 #### What can we do if the inverted index doesn’t fit in any single machine?

+Store the data in multiple machines and process the data in parallel.

 #### What’s the basic idea of Google File System (GFS)?
 #### How does MapReduce work?
 What are the two key functions that a programmer needs to implement when programming with a MapReduce framework?
 #### How can we use MapReduce to build an inverted index in parallel?